tarantool/tarantool/doc/sphinx/book/configuration.rst

 The expectation is that there will be two instances of the server using the same configuration.
 The first one to start will be the "primary" instance.
 The second one to start will be the "standby" instance.
-The standby instance will initialize and will try to connect on listen address and admin address, but will fail because the primary instance has already taken them.
-So the standby instance goes into a loop, reading the write ahead log which the primary instance is writing (so the two instances are always in synch), and trying to connect on the ports.
-If the primary instance goes down for any reason, the ports will become free so the standby instance will succeed in connecting, and will become the primary instance.
+The standby instance will initialize and will try to connect on listen address, but will fail because the primary instance has already taken it.
+So the standby instance goes into a loop, reading the write ahead log which the primary instance is writing (so the two instances are always in synch), and trying to connect on the port.
+If the primary instance goes down for any reason, the port will become free so the standby instance will succeed in connecting, and will become the primary instance.
 Thus there is no noticeable downtime if the primary instance goes down.

-If this ``local_hot_standby`` feature is being used, then ``replication_source`` should be an empty string and ``wal_mode`` should not be equal to "none".
+If this ``local_hot_standby`` feature is being used, then ``wal_mode`` should not be equal to "none".